 Some companies choose not to open a Dutch bank account because of the potential hurdles they face.
 One notable issue is that most banks in the Netherlands conduct business in the Dutch language.
 Consequently, bank websites and internet banking systems are exclusively in the local language (one exception is ABN Amro).
 To avoid this issue some foreign companies prefer to open an offshore bank account or use a PayPal account.

-However, despite the language barrier We, Dutch Business Incorporation believes there are several reasons why opening a Dutch bank account is essential when you do business in the Netherlands, or in other European countries.
+However, despite the language barrier, we believes there are several reasons why opening a Dutch bank account is essential when you do business in the Netherlands, or in other European countries.

 Familiarity & Trust